Typewolf

 How does purchasing work?
 Is it secure?

-Payment is made quickly and securely through ConvertKit Commerce or Gumroad (for PayPal purchases).
+Payment is made quickly and securely through ConvertKit Commerce or Gumroad.
 I do not store or have access to any of your credit card information.
 There are no accounts to sign up for, and the entire checkout process takes about 30 seconds.
 The product is delivered instantly after payment, and I offer a 30-day money-back guarantee if you aren’t happy with your purchase for any reason.

 I previously purchased the Flawless Typography Checklist—will I get these lookbooks for free?